 In this section, I will discuss the goals I set at the time of writing SOAR-1 report, their progress as documented by the co-coaching sessions and then, compare their intended outcomes at the end of the MBA and my present standing in those situations:

-After the first few weeks into the Part-2, I could strike this target off from my list of priorities – not because I found a job – but because I realised that jobs are not that easy to come-by these days and first I’ll need a small stamp on my Passport called Tier-1 visa.
-Well, I’m still being defensive in this, as I know that the situation is not like that – otherwise around 25% of the cohort would not have found some placement – and I needed something more.
-I appeared in a number of interviews but was not able to convert them into further considerations.
-So, at the end of Part-2, I am fazed, clueless about what to do, as I totally shifted my priorities from searching for a job, while I was making the near perfect referencing list and editing and reediting the assignment reports so we got above 60% marks in the modules!
-Eventually we did, but I’m nowhere near my SOAR-1 target.
-However, the breathing period between end-August and Christmas, when my Tier-1 is expected, will come as a blessing-in-disguise, as I could reflect upon my skills, when I’ll be tired playing crazy-taxi on Facebook (Just a couple of five minute games a day to ensure proper blood-circulation in your fingers!).
+After the first few weeks into the Part-2, I could strike this target off from my list of priorities – not because I found a job – but because I realised that jobs are not that easy to come by these days and first I’ll need a small stamp on my Passport called Tier-1 visa.
+Well, I’m still being defensive in this, as I know that the situation is not like that – otherwise, around 25% of the cohort would not have found some placement – and I needed something more.
+I appeared in many interviews but was not able to convert them into further considerations.
+So, at the end of Part-2, I am fazed, clueless about what to do, as I totally shifted my priorities from searching for a job, while I was making the near-perfect referencing list and editing and reediting the assignment reports so we got above 60% marks in the modules!
+Eventually, we did, but I’m nowhere near my SOAR-1 target.
+However, the breathing period between end-August and Christmas, when my Tier-1 is expected, will come as a blessing-in-disguise, as I could reflect upon my skills when I’ll be tired playing crazy-taxi on Facebook (Just a couple of five-minute games a day to ensure proper blood circulation in your fingers!).